Snort 3

 • Integration with other security tools and systems

-Some of the limitations of Snort 3 include:
+Some potential drawbacks of Snort 3 include:

-• Steep learning curve for beginners
+• Steep learning curve for new users

 FAQ